Dozens hurt as Greyhound bus skids after attack on driver

 PHOENIX Dozens of people on board a Greyhound bus in Arizona were injured when a passenger, apparently high on drugs, attacked the driver on Thursday and tried to roll the vehicle, causing it to skid off the road, police said.

-More than 40 people were on the bus, 26 of whom were injured in the melee that took place near Tonopah, about 50 miles west of Phoenix, Greyhound said.
+About 50 people were on the bus, half of whom sustained injuries in the melee that took place in Tonopah, about 50 miles west of Phoenix.

 Three people were airlifted to a local hospital, said Bart Graves, a spokesman for Arizona's Department of Public Safety, the state police organization.